IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 ##Part 2, Configuration
 ###1.
 Where can I get a 30 day free trial API key for use with TWCo extensions?
 	Send an email to ibmwx@us.ibm.com requesting a Demo / Trial API key for The Weather Company extensions in SPSS.
+	Please include your name, role at your organization, and intended industry focus or use case with weather data.

 ###2.
 What is the difference between the general TWC API key and the TWC Gridded Historical API key that I received or will receive?
 	You will receive two API keys for using The Weather Company's extensions within SPSS.